themehunk/big-store/readme.txt

 Yes, this theme is tested with latest version of WordPress, you can use it for your site.

 == Changelog ==

+= 2.1.1 =
+* Update: Theme tested with WooCommerce 9.8.5. & style of breadcrumb and mobile menu updated.

 = 2.1.0 =
 * Update: _load_textdomain_just_in_time was called incorrectly issue resolved.